Atari Bigby: Green Bay Packers

-Bigby was originally signed to the Packers practice squad on November 1, 2005.
+Bigby was originally signed to the Packers' practice squad on November 1, 2005.
 He was promoted to the active roster on December 22, 2005, and made his NFL debut on December 25 against the Chicago Bears.
-He was inactive for the final contest against the Seattle Seahawks.

-Bigby was waived by the Packers at the end of the 2006 preseason, but was signed two days later to their practice squad.
-After spending the first 10 weeks of the season on the Packers' practice squad, Bigby was signed to the active roster on November 15, 2006.
+Bigby was waived by the Packers at the end of the 2006 preseason,re-signed to the practice squad two days later.
+After spending the first ten weeks of the season on the Packers' practice squad, he was signed to the active roster on November 15, 2006.
 He recorded two tackles during the season.
+Bigby also played in NFL Europe for the Amsterdam Admirals, representing the Green Bay Packers.

 After a very successful 2007 training camp and preseason, Bigby replaced starting strong safety Marquand Manuel, who was released prior to the 2007 regular season.
 Bigby was named the NFC Defensive Player of the month for December 2007.
-Bigby tied for the NFL lead with four interceptions during the month in just four games.
-The Packers posted a 3–1 record in December and clinched the NFC North division, locking up the No. 2 seed in the NFC playoffs.
-Bigby posted an interception in three of Green Bay's four December games.
-He had a 22-yard interception in Week 14 and recorded a career-high two interceptions the next week against St. Louis.
-Bigby finished the month with an interception in the Packers' win over Detroit.
+He tied for the NFL lead with four interceptions during the month in just four games.
+The Packers posted a 3–1 record in December and clinched the NFC North division, securing the No. 2 seed in the NFC playoffs.
+Bigby recorded an interception in three of Green Bay's four December games, including a 22-yard interception in Week 14 and a career-high two interceptions the following week against St. Louis.
+He added another interception in the Packers' win over Detroit.

 On January 12, Bigby started his first playoff game against the Seattle Seahawks.
-He finished the game with seven tackles (one for a loss), a forced fumble and a pass defensed.
-Bigby had two big hits, one that led to a Marcus Pollard fumble that was recovered by Green Bay's defensive end Aaron Kampman.
-Green Bay took the lead on the ensuing drive.
+He finished the game with seven tackles (one for a loss), a forced fumble, and a pass defensed.
+He delivered two notable hits, including one that caused a fumble by Marcus Pollard that was recovered by defensive end Aaron Kampman, leading to a Packers scoring drive.

 An exclusive-rights free agent in the 2008 offseason, Bigby signed a one-year tender deal with the Packers.

-Bigby had the Packers' first 2008 interception in the season opener against the Minnesota Vikings on Monday Night Football, picking off quarterback Tarvaris Jackson in the fourth quarter.
+Bigby recorded the Packers’ first interception of the 2008 season in the opener against the Minnesota Vikings on Monday Night Football, picking off quarterback Tarvaris Jackson in the fourth quarter.
 He played in just seven games during the season due to injuries and was placed on season-ending injured reserve with a shoulder injury on December 18.
-Bigby finished the 2008 season with 21 tackles, two pass deflections and an interception.
+Bigby finished the 2008 season with 21 tackles, two pass deflections, and an interception.

-On February 26, 2009, Bigby received a second-round tender offer worth $1.545 million from the Green Bay Packers.
-He was free to sign a contract with another team when he became a free agent on the 27th, but the Packers had the right to match the deal.

 Bigby won his first Super Bowl when the Packers defeated the Pittsburgh Steelers in Super Bowl XLV.
-Bigby was the first player to emerge from the tunnel when the Packers were introduced.
+He was the first player to emerge from the tunnel when the Packers were introduced.